pyokagan/pycsdl2/docs/source/api/rwops.rst

       A function that reads from the stream.
 It must have the same function signature as :func:`SDL_RWread`.

+   .. attribute:: write

+      A function that writes to the stream.
+It must have the same function signature as :func:`SDL_RWwrite`.

 .. data:: SDL_RWOPS_UNKNOWN

    Unknown stream type.